artbin/dlog/PAPER.md

 **1. Start with Strong Primitives**:

-The Sparse Append Counter emerged from rethinking persistent atomic counters.
+The Obelisk Sequencer emerged from rethinking persistent atomic counters.
 Investing in novel primitives pays dividends across the architecture.

 **2. Eliminate Coordination, Don't Optimize It**: